Carrier Air Wing Seven: Into the 21st century

 In 2000 CVW-7 was again deployed with USS Dwight D. Eisenhower to the Mediterranean Sea and the Indian Ocean.
 Two years later, the Wing was deployed to the same regions aboard USS John F. Kennedy and aboard USS George Washington, before finally returning to Dwight D. Eisenhower in 2006–2007.
 Two deployments aboard Dwight D. Eisenhower followed in 2009 and 2010.

 As part of Operation Vigilant Resolve, on 28 April 2004, Carrier Air Wing Seven squadrons VFA-136, VFA-131, VF-11, and VF-143 flew combat air sorties against insurgents in Fallujah, dropping 13 GBU-12 Paveway II laser-guided bombs on insurgent positions, while providing combat air support to the 1st Marine Expeditionary Force.

-In April and May 2008, CVW-7's strike fighter squadrons accompanied George Washington from Norfolk, Virginia, to San Diego, California, around Cape Hoorn.
+In April and May 2008, CVW-7's strike fighter squadrons accompanied George Washington from Norfolk, Virginia, to San Diego, California, around Cape Horn.
 Although formally assigned to CVW-17, the squadrons kept their "AG" tail code.
 Four deployments aboard Dwight D. Eisenhower followed in 2009, 2010, 2012 and 2013.

 In 2015, CVW-7 was reassigned to USS Harry S. Truman and began a scheduled deployment to the U.S. 6th and 5th Fleet areas of operation on 16 November.

 On 22 May 2018, CVW-7 was assigned to USS Abraham Lincoln.

-On 10 August 2022, CVW-7 started a deployment with Carrier Strike Group 10 (CSG-10), aboard USS George H.W.
+From 10 August 2022 to 23 April 2023, CVW-7 deployed with Carrier Strike Group 10 (CSG-10), aboard USS George H.W.
 Bush (CVN-77).
 USNI News reported that CSG-10 is most likely set to relieve Carrier Strike Group 8 (CSG-8) and its flagship, the USS Harry S. Truman (CVN-75) with embarked Carrier Air Wing One (CVW-1), in the Mediterranean Sea.